 5. Cut out alcohol for 3 months to allow your liver function to improve.
 Alcohol can also block the absorption of useful nutrients like zinc, which is crucial for hormone regulation, from your food.

 6. Cut down on caffeine to give your adrenal glands a rest.
 Avoid also decaffeinated coffee because even though the caffeine is removed other stimulants remain and will have some effects on the adrenal.

-7. Cut down on saturated fats found in red meat, dairy products and coconut oil and eliminate completely unhealthy trans fats found mainly in processed foods (such as shop-bought cakes, biscuits and fast foods) to counteract the potentially damaging inflammatory processes PCOS causes in the body
+7. Cut down on saturated fats found in red meat, dairy products, and coconut oil and eliminate unhealthy trans fats found mainly in processed foods (such as shop-bought cakes, biscuits, and fast foods) to counteract the potentially damaging inflammatory processes PCOS causes in the body

 And many others…..

-In conclusion, PCOS is a condition that, if neglected, can increase the risk to develop more serious illnesses in the long term like Type 2 diabetes, heart disease, high blood pressure and cancer.
-There are many natural ways to combat PCOS, some of them above mentioned; making some changes to diet and lifestyle can be challenging, but the pay off will be worth it not just in terms of controlling your PCOS symptoms, but for your overall health now and in the future.
+In conclusion, PCOS is a condition that, if neglected, can increase the risk to develop more serious illnesses in the long term like Type 2 diabetes, heart disease, high blood pressure, and cancer.
+There are many natural ways to combat PCOS, some of the above mentioned; making some changes to diet and lifestyle can be challenging, but the payoff will be worth it not just in terms of controlling your PCOS symptoms, but for your overall health now and in the future.

 That’s all for now!